-Initially debuting in the spring of 1982 as a replacement series for the cancelled Lou Grant and running for a mere six episodes, Cagney and Lacey was a landmark in the history of the police action/adventure series by dint of the fact that its central buddy characters, rather than being the standard team of uninspired Starsky and Hutch clones, were female officers doing a tough and dangerous job as well - if not better - than any of their male counterparts.
+Initially debuting in the spring of 1982 as a replacement series for the cancelled Lou Grant and running for a mere six episodes, Cagney and Lacey was a landmark in the history of the police action/adventure series by dint of the fact that its central buddy characters, rather than being the standard team of uninspired Starsky and Hutch clones, were female officers (Cagney a career-minded single woman, Lacey a married working mother) doing a tough and dangerous job as well - if not better - than any of their male counterparts.

-Originally created in 1974, by producer Barney Rosenzweig in concert with committed feminists, Barbara Corday and Barbara Avedon, the proposed series was initially rejected by all three major US networks until finally airing on CBS in 1981 as a TV movie starring M*A*S*H regular Loretta Swit as tough, abrasive, no nonsense, Christine Cagney, and in the role which was destined to make her a household name, accomplished Broadway performer, Tyne Daley as the married, sensitive and equally dedicated, Mary Beth Lacey.
+Originally created in 1974, by producer Barney Rosenzweig in concert with committed feminists, Barbara Corday (who recommended to him Molly Haskell's book From Reverence to Rape) and Barbara Avedon, the proposed series (which Rosenzweig initially envisaged as a movie titled Newman & Redford) was initially rejected by all thee major US networks until finally airing on CBS in 1981 as a TV movie starring M*A*S*H regular Loretta Swit as tough, abrasive, no nonsense, Christine Cagney - and in the role which was destined to make her a household name, accomplished Broadway performer, Tyne Daly as the married, sensitive and equally dedicated, Mary Beth Lacey.
 The end of the pilot saw the duo promoted from uniformed officers to detective grade on the major crimes taskforce.
 With the movie drawing high ratings, a short run series was quickly commissioned for the following spring.
-However, with Swit no longer available the role of Cagney was recast with Meg Foster now taking on the mantle of Lacey's beautiful, but troubled partner.
+However, with Swit no longer available due to the producers of MAS*H refusing to let her out of her contract, the role of Cagney was recast with Meg Foster now taking on the mantle of Lacey's beautiful, but troubled partner.

 Weathering the storm of protest, CBS once more reinstated the series with yet another incarnation for the Cagney character.
 Actress Sharon Gless brought the required softer, more feminine aspects desired by the Network to the character, and with the instant rapport between the newcomer and Tyne Daley, the Cagney and Lacey partnership which was to win both audience and critical acclaim world-wide, was finally cemented.
-However, before the potential of the series was to be fully realised, the show was cancelled yet again following the 1982-1983 season.
-Through a combination of a tenacious fan campaign, growing viewers for the summer reruns, and the accolade of winning an Emmy award in the September, CBS relented yet again.
+However, before the potential of the series was to be fully realised, the show was cancelled yet again following the 1982-1983 season following poorer than expected ratings.
+Public outcry exploded and through a combination of a tenacious fan campaign, growing viewers for the summer reruns, and the accolade for Tyne Daly of winning an Emmy award in September 1983, CBS relented yet again.